million-views/packages/deepstate/README.md

 ### Import Variants

 DeepState supports use with different frameworks by utilizing peer dependencies and variant import paths.
+These entry points also configure appropriate defaults (like escape hatch character or SSR behavior).
 The import paths and the required peer dependency are listed below:

 1. **For Preact:**
    ```javascript